spryker/spryker-docs/docs/marketplace/user/merchant-portal-user-guides/202108.0/products/abstract-products/managing-marketplace-abstract-product-image-sets.md

 ## Deleting images for marketplace abstract products

-To delete an image in the image set for the marketplace abstract product:
+To delete an image in an image set for a marketplace abstract product:

 1. Next to the abstract product, which image you want to delete, hover over the three dots, or just click the line.
 This takes you to the *[Product name]*, *Abstract Product Details* tab.
 Scroll down to the *Images* pane.
-2. Select a default or specific locale you want to delete an image for.
+2. Select a default or specific locale you want to delete the image for.
 3. Click the **Delete** icon.

 To delete an image set with its images for the abstract product, click **Delete Image Set**.